 This section addresses the following problems you might encounter during installation.

-Uninstallation can leave behind product components or packages.
-In such a case, you must manually remove the product components or packages before you reinstall Communications Suite.
-You might discover this problem in the following ways:
+Uninstallation can leave behind product component files or packages.
+In such a case, you might need to manually remove the files or packages before you can reinstall Java ES.
+The installer reports that the product component is on the host, even though you thought you removed it.

 Use the following command to determine whether any packages were partially installed.